Scheduled triggers

 Scheduled trigger parameters

-inputs (Optional) The inputs provided to the workflow.
-See the inputs object below
+inputs The inputs provided to the workflow.
+See the inputs object below No

-Interactivity, and thus the interactivity parameter, is not supported with scheduled triggers.
+Scheduled triggers are not interactive.
 Use a link trigger to take advantage of interactivity.

 The inputs object